jtlapp/typebox-validators/README.md

 //  default error message for an integer being less than the minimum: validator.validate(value);

-// returning an iterable providing the two errors: validator.errors(value);
+// returns an iterable providing the two errors: validator.errors(value);

-// returning the first error:
+// returns the first error:
 validator.firstError(value);
 ```